reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback
-- Dolby, Moto Waves, AudioFX Moto, Viper, or any global type soundfx (different case in different rom/vendor)
+- Dolby, Moto Waves, AudioFX Moto, Viper, and any global type soundfx (different case in different rom/vendor)
 - PUBG Mobile

 ## Compatible with
-- Sound Enhancement Sony Xperia, MusicFX AOSP, AudioFX LineageOS, or any post process type soundfx
+- Sound Enhancement Sony Xperia, MusicFX AOSP, AudioFX LineageOS, and any post process type soundfx

 ## Requirements
 - Android 8.0, 8.1, 9, 10, or 11